vinish86/crossplane-explorer/README.md

   - 🔴 **Failed**: Release deployment has failed
   - 🟠 **Uninstalling**: Release is being uninstalled
   - 🔵 **Superseded**: Release has been superseded by a newer version
-- **Release Details**: Click any release to view comprehensive details including:
+- **Smart Release Details**: Click any release to view comprehensive details in a formatted markdown document:
-  - Release metadata (name, namespace, status, revision, chart, app version)
+  - Release metadata (name, namespace, status, revision, chart, app version, updated time)
   - Release history with all revisions
   - Full manifest (deployed resources)
   - Release values (configuration)
+  - Release notes
+  - Quick action tips for management operations
-- **Release Management**: Right-click any release for management options:
+- **Advanced Release Management**: Right-click any release for management options:
-  - **View Release Details**: Opens a markdown document with all release information
+  - **View Release Details**: Opens a formatted markdown document with all release information
-  - **Uninstall Release**: Safely uninstall the release with confirmation prompt
+  - **Uninstall Release**: Safely uninstall the release with modal confirmation prompt
-  - **Rollback Release**: Rollback to a previous revision with revision selection
+  - **Rollback Release**: Rollback to a previous revision with interactive revision selection
+  - **Upgrade Release**: Upgrade to different chart versions with version picker
+- **Enhanced Notifications**: Rich notifications for all operations:
+  - **Rollback Success**: Shows FROM/TO revisions + NEW revision after rollback
+  - **Upgrade Success**: Shows chart version and deployment status
+  - **Interactive "View Details"**: Compact summaries with Close button
+  - **Proper timing**: Notifications appear reliably after operations complete

 ### Usage
 1. Navigate to the **Helm** section in the left sidebar
 2. Expand namespaces to see releases
-3. Click any release to view its details
+3. Click any release to view its details in a formatted markdown document
-4. Right-click for management options (uninstall, rollback)
+4. Right-click for management options:
+   - **Uninstall**: Confirm in modal dialog to safely remove release
+   - **Rollback**: Select target revision from list, confirm to rollback
+   - **Upgrade**: Choose chart version from available versions, confirm to upgrade
 5. Use the refresh button to update the release list
+6. Notifications will show operation results with detailed summaries

+### Rollback Workflow
+1. Right-click a release and select **Rollback Release**
+2. Choose target revision from the list (sorted by newest first)
+3. Confirm the rollback in the modal dialog
+4. Receive notification showing:
+   - FROM revision (what you were on)
+   - TO revision (what you rolled back to)
+   - NEW revision (the actual current revision after rollback)
+5. Release details tab automatically updates with new information

+### Upgrade Workflow
+1. Right-click a release and select **Upgrade Release**
+2. Choose target chart version from the available versions list
+3. Confirm the upgrade in the modal dialog
+4. Receive notification showing chart version and deployment status
+5. Release details tab automatically updates with new information

 > **Note**: The Helm section requires the `helm` CLI to be installed and configured with access to your cluster.